 Facebook just popularized its Social graph, based on social information.
 Similarly, Yahoo wants to develop its Interest graph where context and unknown connections between people are shared.
 For instance, based on an event like the World Economic Forum, the Interest graph can inform people about the presence of interesting individuals who could be sharing some particular interests with them.
 Whether it is for business developments, networking or leisure activities the interest graph can offer several possibilities.

-For Mrs. Mayer, web technologies are evolving very quickly since 15 years.
+For Mrs. Mayer, web technologies have been evolving very quickly since 15 years.
 We are now in the mobile wave, with many innovations in mobiles technologies.
 Yahoo is using partnerships to gain access to web innovations such as mobile browser or social networks, which represent key enabling technologies.

 In the future, Yahoo wants to refresh its products and services based on the web daily habits of its users: reading news, mail, video, search, watching sports, and playing games.
-The company intends to develop also one of its strength: user generated content such as Flickr, Yahoo Answers and Yahoo Groups.
+The company also intends to develop one of its strengths: user generated content such as Flickr, Yahoo Answers and Yahoo Groups.

 You can see the video here.

 Twitter : @InfocomAnalysis